What are the Most Important SOC Skills

 SOC Analyst Projects

-As I looked over this list, I had to recategorize skills into two categories.
-Hard technical skills and soft skills, then pick one from each category as being a SOC analyst is a delicate and equal balance of the two.
-Hard technical skills can sometimes be trained much faster than easier than soft skills.
+As I looked over this list, I had to categorize skills into two categories: hard technical skills and soft skills.
+Then, I had to pick one from each category, as being an SOC analyst is a delicate and equal balance of the two.
+Hard technical skills can sometimes be trained much faster than soft skills.
 Technical skills can be taught by reading, studying, and following a clearly defined learning path, whereas learning soft skills is often trial and error and practice over time.

 Hard Technical Skills